JoshuaMosier/written-in-the-stars/README.md

 - refines the fit with CMA-ES
 - assigns unique stars to each glyph node with greedy matching plus swap refinement

 The result is rendered on an interactive 3D celestial sphere.
-You can orbit, zoom, and inspect the surrounding sky, then share the exact result through an encoded URL.
+You can orbit, zoom, and inspect the surrounding sky, then share the exact matched stars and display settings through an encoded URL.

 See [docs/how-it-works.md](docs/how-it-works.md) for a concise technical walkthrough.